 Looking Forward: Maintaining NC-SARA's Commitment to Students

-We always welcome feedback from consumer advocacy groups and other higher education stakeholders on how we can continue to enhance our policies to better serve institutions, states, and – most importantly – students nationwide.
+We always welcome feedback for how we can continue to enhance our policies and processes to better serve institutions, states, and – most importantly – students nationwide.
 To share your thoughts, email: email@example.com.